2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

-🟢 Ensure the bucket deploy lambda is deployed to every account to deploy the log buckets
+🟢 Ensure the bucket deploy lambda is deployed to every account to deploy the log buckets.
+I had to spend a lot of time gettng the model to do this in a way that would result in good code.

 ⭐️ Net Lines removed: 44